-A weapon is an instrument used to attack or defend itself.
-Within the different types of weapons exist the nuclear weapons.
-A nuclear weapon is considered to be that weapon that uses nuclear energy.
+A weapon is an instrument used to attack or defend oneself.
+Within the different types of weapons there are nuclear weapons.
+A nuclear weapon is considered to be a weapon that uses nuclear energy.

 If they distinguish two types of nuclear weapons depending on the function of nuclear energy:

 Those that use nuclear energy directly to generate a large explosion, such as the atomic bomb.

 Those that use nuclear energy as a source of energy for propulsion.
 For example nuclear submarines, aircraft carriers, etc.

 Nuclear weapons are considered the most dangerous weapon designed so far in the world.
 Only a single bomb can destroy entire cities and leave a large amount of radioactivity in the area for decades.
 This radioactivity would be devastating for the environment and future generations.

 What countries have nuclear weapons?

 So far it is known that the nuclear weapon countries are:

 Furthermore, Israel is believed to have developed nuclear weapons that it itself has not recognized.

 Many other countries are believed to have the capacity to manufacture nuclear weapons.
 Some of them are suspected of having some nuclear weapons development program.